May 18, 2016 seemed just like any other day.

 And the ‘rug’ was gone.

-The ‘rug’ includes all of the material and superficial stuff in my life – the things that seemed to matter a lot until we were hit with this tragedy.
+The ‘rug’ includes all of the material and superficial stuff in my life – the things that seemed to matter so much until I was hit with this tragedy.
 When something horrible like this happens, none of that means anything anymore.
 It’s all very trivial.

 The ‘rug’ was not going to help me survive.
 The ‘rug’ was not important enough to get me out of bed in the morning after Davey died.
-It wasn’t important enough to motivate me to look up out of my grief and try to move forward.
+All of that ‘stuff’ was not motivating enough to make me to look up out of my grief and try to move forward.

 When the ‘rug’ is gone, it exposes what is under it.